My experience on the academic job market

 My letters of recommendation were from my PhD advisor, my postdoc mentors, and one was from a prominent professor in my field who was both familiar with my work and a research collaborator.
 To help them write the strongest letters possible, I sent them my CV, my research statement, and my teaching statement.

 As mentioned earlier, I had 8 Skype/Zoom interviews.
 The phone interviews were usually conducted with 10-20 semi-finalists, from which 3-5 would be selected to interview at campus.
-The most common questions I was asked were:- “Why did you apply to our program?”
+The most common questions I was asked were:

 - “If you were to explain your research to a non-expert, what would you say?”